Akbar Jiskani

-Akbar Jiskani (اڪبر جسڪاڻي, اکبرجسکانی) (b.
-1 September 1958, d.13 August 1999) was a Pakistani writer from Sindh Pakistan.
+Akbar Jiskani (اڪبر جسڪاڻي, اکبرجسکانی) (1 September 1958 – 13 August 1999) was a Pakistani writer from Sindh, Pakistan.

 Early life

-According to the Sindhi Affairnews Karachi, Jiskani was born to Jaam Khan Jiskani on 1 September 1958 at Johi, Pakistan.
-Jiskani became orphan in childhood when his father died in Saudi Arabia.
+According to the Sindhi Affair News Karachi, Jiskani was born to Jaam Khan Jiskani on 1 September 1958 at Johi, Pakistan.
+Jiskani became an orphan in childhood when his father died in Saudi Arabia.
 Jiskani's grandmother raised him.
 He earned a Master's degree in Sindhi literature.

 Career

-Akbar Jiskani wrote short stories and novels.
-He authored four books of short stories and novels.
-He was a prominent writer for children's Sindhi literature.
-After his death a memorial library for him was established in Johi in 1999.
-Under the chairmanship of Makhdoom Muhammad Zaman Talibul Moula, Muhammad Ibrahim Joyo and others Jiskani remained editor of children's magazine Gul Phul by Sindhi Adabi Board Jamshoro, Sindh.
-His unnatural death has not been resolved.
+Akbar Jiskani authored four books of short stories and novels.
+He was a prominent writer of children's Sindhi literature.
+After his death, a library was established in his memory in Johi in 1999, under the chairmanship of Makhdoom Muhammad Zaman Talibul Moula, Muhammad Ibrahim Joyo and others.
+Jiskani remained editor of the Sindhi Adabi Board Jamshoro children's magazine Gul Phul.

 Death

 Jiskani died on 13 August 1999 in Sehrish Nagar, Hyderabad, Sindh, Pakistan.